 Building Community Food Webs captures the essence of these efforts, underway in diverse places including Montana, Hawai‘i, Vermont, Arizona, Colorado, Indiana, and Minnesota.
 Addressing challenges as well as opportunities, Meter offers pragmatic insights for community food leaders and other grassroots activists alike.

 Chapter 1.
-Tracking the Extractive Economy
+The Extractive US Farm Economy

 Chapter 2.
-Co-Learning is Contagious
+Co-Learning Is Contagious

 Chapter 3.
 Invoking Traditional Wisdom to Recover from Plantation Agriculture

 Chapter 4.
 Building the Capacities and Voice of Low-Income Residents

 Chapter 5.
 Placing Food Business Clusters at the Core of Economic Development

 Chapter 6.
 The Cradle of Food Democracy: Athens (Ohio)